 The noise surrounding Bitcoin means that some observers often forget about the incredible technology that supports it.
 According to a report from CoinTelegraph, Blockchain is one of the most vital inventions in the modern age.
+That's why we want to tell you about some innovative uses for blockchain technology.

 Blockchain technology is the backbone of many current cryptocurrency transactions.
-It was first outlined by two researchers in 1991 to allow for document timestamps that cannot be tampered with but has since been used as a way to create immutable records and track digital currency spending without the need for a central authority.
+It was first outlined by two researchers in 1991 to allow for document timestamps that cannot be tampered with but have since been used as a way to create immutable records and track digital currency spending without the need for a central authority.

 Blockchain technology can help businesses save money on auditing fees and compliance costs because it provides an accurate record of every transaction made between parties - thereby lessening the need for costly audits or third-party verification services.
 Blockchain also helps ensure accountability by providing reliable data about what each party contributed when they agreed to the terms.
 This ensures there's no confusion over each person’s role during these interactions.
 The information recorded on the blockchain can't be altered or hacked.